UVA-MLSys/Big-Data-Systems/README.md

 # Big-Data-Systems
 DS5110 Big Data Systems
 This website will be used for a course taught at the University of Virginia by Dr. Judy Fox about Big Data Systems.
+This course covers the current state and future trends in hardware and software for Big Data Systems and applications.
+Our overarching goal is to build efficient software and hardware for big data processing, analytics and machine learning at scale.
-The site is rendered on Github Pages and is composed of simple HTML and CSS components.
+The site is rendered on Github Pages and is composed of student projects for the class.
-There are 5 pages: Home, Syllabus, Lectures, Book, and Schedule.
-All are easy to edit for future class needs.